JerryAgbesi/HNG-Task1/README.md

 # HNG-Task1
-A GET endpoint returning a response specified for the HNG backend internship task 1
+A GET endpoint returning a response format specified for HNG backend internship task 1